What do I Need to Study Nursing in Australia?

 A Year 12 qualification or equivalent

-Charlize applied directly to Charles Sturt University using her ATAR (Australian Tertiary Admission Rank), a rank given to Australian secondary school students on a range from 0 to 99.95.
+Charlize applied directly to Charles Sturt using her ATAR (Australian Tertiary Admission Rank), a rank given to Australian secondary school students on a range from 0 to 99.95.
 The ATAR demonstrates how you performed in your studies compared to other students completing Year 12 in the same year.

 English language proficiency

-As an international student, you may need to demonstrate English Language Proficiency (ELP) by doing any of the following*:
+As an international student, you may need to demonstrate English Language Proficiency by doing any of the following*:

 • Providing evidence of having completed a sufficient standard of study in English